pnp/pnpjs/docs/sp/items.md

 ### Content Type

-You can also set the content type id when you create an item as shown in the example below:
+You can also set the content type id when you create an item as shown in the example below.
+For more information on content type IDs reference the [Microsoft Documentation](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/aa543822(v=office.14)).
+While this documentation references SharePoint 2010 the structure of the IDs has not changed.

 ```TypeScript
 import { sp } from "@pnp/sp";